 MBRP was originally developed for people who have undergone treatment for substance abuse, to help maintain treatment gains and to decrease the probability and severity of relapse.
 However, the skills and qualities cultivated in this training apply to a wide range of reactive behaviors.

-This training is for individuals working in a mental-health field, clinicians in training, or those in related professions.
+This training is for beginning, intermediate, and advanced level professionals working in a mental-health field, clinicians in training, or those in related professions.
 An established mindfulness meditation practice is preferred.